 So, when you evaluate a medical insurance plan for your employees, keep in mind that you can offer a “narrow” or “medium” provider network and spend less than if you offer a “full” network.
 Some insurance companies, such as Aetna and United Health Care, allow small group employers to offer small, medium and large networks at the same time to employees.
 Other companies, such as Kaiser, Anthem and Blue Shield allow only one provider network.
 Health Net offers two choices: full networks only; or, medium and narrow networks.
 By working with BenefitsCafe.com, we can help you match the network to the needs of your employees.
 Give us a call 800-746-0045.

-- Small Employers can offer a Wide Range of Plans to Meet Employees’ Needs and Budget
+- Small Employers can offer a Wide Range of Group Health Insurance Plans to Meet Employees’ Needs and Budget

 Employees differ in their wants and needs for health insurance.
-As this graphic shows; some employees never go to the doctor and only want catastrophic coverage; others have chronic illnesses such as diabetes, and want a medical plan that covers services with little contribution by them.
+Some employees never go to the doctor and only want catastrophic coverage.
+Others have chronic illnesses such as diabetes, and want a medical plan that covers services with little contribution by them.
 The good news is that a small employer can offer a wide range of plans to employees: HMO or PPO; Platinum, Gold, Silver or Bronze level of benefits; full, medium or narrow network.
 An employer can tailor the benefits to meet the company’s needs but also the employees desires.
 Some employers offer a single plan to all employees.
 Other companies offer a single HMO and a single PPO plans.
 Still other companies may offer 3 to 6 different medical plans and allow the employees to select the one that best fits their needs.
-We’ve found that offering more than 6 or 7 plans gets a bit overwhelming for employees but insurance companies allow small employers to offer 20 or more plans to their employees – while controlling the cost to the employer.
+We’ve found that offering more than 6 or 7 plans gets a bit overwhelming for employees.
+However, insurance companies allow small employers to offer 20 or more plans to their employees – while controlling the cost to the employer.

 - Small Employers can Share the Cost of Medical Insurance with Employees

 Group medical insurance is extremely tax favored, which is one of the major reasons that companies offer employee benefits.
-Unlike wages, employer-sponsored health coverage is not subject to FICA, or state and federal income taxation – for the employer or for the employee (when done through a Section 125 plan – BenefitsCafe.com can assist you with setting up a Section 125 plan.)
+Unlike wages, employer-sponsored health coverage is not subject to FICA, or state and federal income taxation – for the employer or for the employee.
+(This can be done through a Section 125 plan, which BenefitsCafe.com can assist you with setting up.)
 So, an employer can share the cost of coverage with the employees.
 All California health insurance companies require that an employer contribute a minimum of 50 percent of the monthly cost (premium) of an employee-only plan.
 Most insurance companies also allow an employer to contribute as little as $100/employee/month.
 The catch is that if an employer pushes too much cost on to the employee, employees won’t sign up and a group plan needs a minimum percent of the employees to be viable.